gargsaar/singlepage_website_ni/_posts/2019-01-21-social-credit-system-the-futuristic-way-of-living.markdown

 header-style: text
 subtitle: Social Credit System (SCS) to rate the trustworthiness of citizens - is it justified?
 description: >-
-  We are living in a world where many of our daily activities are constantly monitored to understand us and our behaviour. what do you think of this?
+  We are living in a world where many of our daily activities are constantly monitored to understand us and our behaviour.
+What do you think of this?
 Are you in for gamified obedience?
 lang: en
 image: >-
   /assets/images/post_images/gamified-obedience.jpg